nilsbauroth/ViennaChatBot/README.md

 - [ ] Public Toilets
 - [x] Drinking Fountains
 - [ ] Cool Streets
-- [ ] Mistplätze
+- [ ] Recycling places

 Tech Stack:

-- Telegram Bot API
 - Telegram BotFather
+- Telegraf.js (Telegram Bot Framework)
-- JavaScript
+- Node.js (JavaScript)
-- Node JS
+- Redis Database

-Approach: We begin with using ViennaCityBike data and build our bot around this use case.
+- Google Firebase deployment possible (see branch `firebase`)

+Have a look at our [Wiki](https://github.com/nilsbauroth/ViennaChatBot/wiki) for more information about the project and the deployment steps.

 ## Running the application